 [A] “As-Built Inspection” comprises the functional/physical arrangement series of ITAAC, to include checks for location, alignment, dimensions, sizing, and measurements, and may include functional checks, unless related to testing (which would be covered by [C] or [D]) or a design report/analysis (which would be covered by [F]).
 Simple calculations (e.g., a screen area or tank volume) that can be made from field measurements or sizing estimates would be covered here based upon the dimensional checks; however, more complex calculations, even if field measurements are involved, would better be categorized in [F].
 If a single ITAAC involves both as-built information, like a physical or dimensional check, and other criteria, like those for an operational test [D] or design analyses/calculations [F], the [D] or [F] categories, as applicable, would take preference over this as-built [A] category.
 Also, checking that a meter or display is located properly (e.g., is on the Main Control Board) would be categorized here [A], while reading the meter or retrieving data from the display as part of an operational test would better be categorized in [D].

 [B] “Welding” comprises those ITAAC which address any welding process, whether code referenced (e.g., ASME piping) or oriented to other processes (e.g., structural steel or electrical supports).
 This category also includes those ITAAC which address or provide criteria for weld quality, e.g. the requirements for the nondestructive examination (NDE) of welds.
-Additionally, activities and programs related to the welding process (e.g., welder training, testing, and certification; weld procedure qualification; NDE personnel and procedure qualification; other weld testing activities) are all included in this welding [B] category.
+Additionally, activities and programs related to the welding process (e.g., welder training, testing, and certification; welding procedure qualification; NDE personnel and procedure qualification; other weld testing activities) are all included in this welding [B] category.

 [C] “Construction Testing” includes specific ITAAC tests that are associated with the quality of component fabrication and construction activities, to include quality acceptance tests (e.g., concrete testing or simulated signal testing to confirm Class 1E division boundaries), baseline data checks (e.g., PSI), and field-work completion testing (e.g., “hydros”) or any other similar construction testing activities.
 In-process field testing of individual pieces of equipment would be covered here, while the construction-complete, pre-operational test phases leading to integrated system testing would better be categorized in [D].
 However, the testing (e.g., “type tests”) of equipment for “qualification” in a harsh environment (EQ) or in analyzing seismic response, as well as for other like programmatic “qualification criteria”, should be covered by [E], as described in note (E) below.